bridgedotnet/CLI/README.md

 new &lt;template> | Initialize a new project based on the named Template.
-Default is classlib. build | Builds the Bridge project. run | Compiles and immediately runs the index.html file. add package &lt;name> | Add a package from NuGet.org
+Default is classlib. build | Builds the Bridge project. run | Compiles and immediately runs the index.html file. add package &lt;name> | Add a package from NuGet.org to the project. remove package &lt;name> | Removes a Nuget package from the project.

 ## Common Options